SarahBump/LADYMAFIA/_posts/2015-11-15-HedyLamar.markdown

 She was the first actress to portray a sex scene involving female pleasure on film.

+**Don't worry, we know you didn't sleep through class:**

+Your history classes probably forgot cover Hedy's contribution in any World War II unit.
+If you learned about frequency and sound waves in physics (you did, but that is one you may have slept through), Hedy should have been mentioned.

 <iframe height="315" src="https://www.youtube.com/embed/Z0gu2QhV1dc" frameborder="0" allowfullscreen></iframe>

 Thanks to the wonderful [Google Doodle](http://www.google.com/doodles/hedy-lamarrs-101st-birthday) for educating us on the inventors who have made our modern lives possible.